The Global Urbanist

 RSS Feed

-While bland 'creative city' policies have become universally popular in the world's city halls, new temporary and 'pop-up' urbanism initiatives are spreading even more quickly across the globe.
-Oli Mould argues that it might be time for planners to embrace these initiatives as an ongoing force for sustainable urban renewal.
+While 'creative city' policies have become ubiquitous, temporary and 'pop-up' initiatives are spreading even more quickly.
+Oli Mould argues that it might be time to embrace these initiatives as an ongoing force for urban renewal.

 We argue for a sense of global ambition for Australia's regional cities and outer suburban centres, and that the issues that confront smaller cities be brought out of the shadows of the megacity.